roman-milk/roman-milk.github.io/the-neighbors-wife-5.md

  "It is, and it pays well.
 I'll bet you've done some modeling yourself."

  "I did," she said brightly.
 "Print work, of course, and some commercials, nothing national though."
 I wondered if Amanda had been with another woman.
 From the female models I knew, I guessed she had.
-Report_Story #2